-The 1846 act of the Establishment of Public Baths and Wash-houses saw a number of baths built across the country in order to provide washing facilities to improve public health.
-The Infirmary Street Baths opened in 1887.
-The baths had two pools, one of which was for ladies only, complete with a separate entrance and changing area.
+The 1846 Act of the Establishment of Public Baths and Washhouses saw a number of public baths built across the country to provide washing facilities to improve public health.
+Edinburgh’s Infirmary Street Baths opened in 1887 with two pools, one of which was for ladies only.

-Dovecot Studios, which was originally established in 1912 as The Edinburgh Tapestry Company, moved into Infirmary Street in 2008.
-Today, the Ladies Bath is used as an event space, while the large bright space which was once the swimming pool, is now a tapestry studio.
+Dovecot Studios, which was originally established in 1912 as The Edinburgh Tapestry Company, moved into its current space in 2008.
+Today, the Ladies Bath is used as an event space, while the large bright space, which was once the swimming pool, is now a tapestry studio.

 3. The Dome

-Now a bustling city centre bar & restaurant, The Dome on George Street started life in 1845 as the head office of the Commercial Bank.
+Now a bustling city centre bar and restaurant, The Dome on George Street started life in 1845 as the head office of the Commercial Bank.

-Step through the impressive entrance, past the enormous classical columns and you’ll find the Grill-Room, once the main banking hall, with its impressive domed roof flooding light into the room.
+Step through the impressive entrance, past the enormous classical columns and you’ll find the Grill Room, once the main banking hall, with its domed roof pouring in light.